top of page

 How to Prepare Your Children

-If you are doing a family session, here are some helpful things to keep in mind when preparing your children for our shoot.
+If you are doing a family session or maternity session with older siblings, here are some helpful things to keep in mind when preparing your children for our shoot.

 Don't stress!
 I have two young kids and get that they don't always act or react the way we wish and that's ok!
 I also know how easily our own mood can effect their own.
 I encourage you to not get frustrated by their behaviour or worry if they are refusing to smile (if anything I ask that you don't force them to smile).
 They'll need time to feel at ease in this setting and many of my favorite images are taken when they are off playing and exploring.
 If there is anything I need to know about their interests or personality that will help me make them feel more at ease, please don't hesitate to share.